Nasdaq, S&P 500 rise on upbeat forecasts from Apple, Amazon

 By Aniruddha Ghosh and Shreyashi Sanyal

-July 29 (Reuters) - The Nasdaq and S&P 500 indexes rose on Friday, as positive forecasts from Apple and Amazon pointed to resilience in mega-cap companies to survive an economic downturn, with hopes of a less aggressive monetary policy boosting sentiment.
+July 29 (Reuters) - The Nasdaq and the S&P 500 indexes rose on Friday and were on track for their biggest monthly gain in nearly 20 months, after upbeat earnings updates from Apple and Amazon and on hopes of a less aggressive monetary policy.

-Apple Inc AAPL.O shares rose 3.4% after the iPhone maker said parts shortages are easing and that demand for iPhones is unceasing despite consumers tightening other spending.
+Mega-cap companies have largely fared better this reporting season and are predicting less impact from the current economic turmoil, allaying investor fears that a potential recession could dent their earnings power.

-"Big tech has been a mixed bag this earnings season, but Amazon proved that the strong can survive even the toughest environments," said Laura Hoy, equity analyst at Hargreaves Lansdown.
+By early afternoon, Apple Inc AAPL.O shares gained 2.9% after the company said parts shortages were easing and that demand for iPhones was unceasing despite consumers tightening other spending.

-Meanwhile, investor worries of bigger interest rate increases eased a bit on Thursday after data showed the American economy contracted for the second straight quarter.
+The S&P 500 technology index .SPLRCT was up 0.7% and looked set to record a 12% gain for the month, its biggest since April 2020.

-"The Fed is really between a rock and a hard place because are they going to fight inflation or are they going to cave to slower economic growth," said Paul Nolte, portfolio manager at Kingsview Investment Management.
+However, gains on the Dow Jones Industrial Average .DJI were capped by Intel Corp INTC.O, which tumbled 8.9% after it cut annual sales and profit forecasts and missed second-quarter estimates.

-Gains on the Dow Jones Industrial Average .DJI were capped by Intel Corp INTC.O, which tumbled 10.2% after it cut annual sales and profit forecasts and missed second-quarter estimates as demand for its chips used in personal computers cools.
+Meanwhile, investor worries of bigger interest rate hikes eased a bit on Thursday after GDP data showed the American economy contracted for the second straight quarter.

-While the broader S&P 500 technology index .SPLRCT gained 0.9%, chipmakers fell, with the Philadelphia SE Semiconductor index .SOX slipping 0.6%.
-Consumer discretionary stocks .SPLRCD jumped 3.5%.
+"Within the context of a bear market phase, we haven't seen the low for 2022 just yet, because headwinds like inflationary pressures, and everything else are still very real," said David Keller, chief market strategist at StockCharts.com.

-Toward the end of a power-packed week, all three of Wall Street's main indexes were set for their second straight weekly gain.
+The Philadelphia SE Semiconductor index .SOX slipped 0.4%, while consumer discretionary stocks .SPLRCD jumped 3.4%.

 Data showed U.S. consumer spending increased more than expected in June as Americans paid more for goods and services, with monthly inflation surging by the most since 2005.